- Part 1: The manager and the mentality

 Indeed, just consider league leaders Portsmouth.
 Their centre-backs (Clarke, Burgess, and Whatmough) have an average height of 188cm and none are anywhere near as quick as Vyner.
 Yet, only two sides have conceded fewer goals.
 In fact, there are barely any sides in this division that could claim to have a player similar in style to Vyner – Curtis Nelson at Oxford and Rhys Bennett at Peterborough are the only obvious examples that spring to my mind – and how many other sides are seeing their defenders exposed quite as much as Argyle are?

 A point that has been made repeatedly, especially in the discussions on Fox and Sarcevic, is that the performance of the midfield heavily determines the success of the defence.
 The best defences begin from the front: first by denying the opposition control of the ball through possession retention; second by thoroughly shielding the defence from the opposition midfield.
 From the moment the opposition break the midfield’s defensive line, they are in the position to create goal-scoring chances.
-Consider the graphic below, which roughly demonstrates how the midfield is meant to physically block and constrict the opposition midfield from operating in the spaces directly in front of the defenders and from passing the ball through gaps in the midfield.

 The more that line fails, the more chances the opposition will create, the more shots they will take and the more goals they will score.
 Whereas the current defence has been more frequently failed by their midfield this season, there were only a handful of matches in which Vyner was equally as exposed last season, the main three being Charlton, Rotherham and Gillingham.
 In each, he struggled, just as any defender would.
 Take Gillingham’s first goal last season: